bigscience-workshop/bigscience/train/tr11-176B-ml/README.md

 Note that due to ZeRO-1 sharding if one decides to run on less GPUs (smaller DP) they may not fit into the smaller collective memory.

+We started with MBS=1 as it was faster for smaller GBS (better pipe fill) and switched to MBS=2 at around GBS=784.

 ### Global batch size